People with Disability

 - Miscellaneous offences

 Within the Community Engagement Division, the Aboriginal and Community Diversity Unit has a number of roles that contribute to the corporate knowledge base on police and community diversity issues, by providing representation on across-Government committees and focuses on legislative and policy obligations.
-This enables the WA Police to support community engagement activities in order to improve service delivery to meet the increasing demands of our diverse community.
+This enables the WA Police Force to support community engagement activities in order to improve service delivery to meet the increasing demands of our diverse community.

 Responsibility for managing the implementation of Disability Access and Inclusion Plan (DAIP) lies with this Unit, a copy of which can be found here: